FreeCAD/FreeCAD-documentation/wiki/SandBox:Preferences_Editor.md

 ## Workbench preferences

-{{VeryImportantMessage|This section is incomplete and requires mentioning the preference pages of each core workbench}}
+**This section is incomplete and requires mentioning the preference pages of each core workbench**

 Preferences for the more common workbenches are linked below.
 Some workbenches have no preferences.
 Other optional workbenches may not be listed.
 These links are also listed in [:Category:Preferences](:Category:Preferences.md)